PierreSenellart/provsql/doc/source/user/casestudy4.rst

 .. note::

-   Under :guilabel:`As of` (and :guilabel:`During`) the result table on the right shows the *full* query, while the timeline shows just the rows valid at the chosen time -- so the tuple count there can exceed the number of lanes.
+   Under :guilabel:`As of` and :guilabel:`During`, the query runs once and the result table on the right lists exactly the rows drawn on the timeline -- the table and the lanes always agree, each row carrying its full validity in the ``valid_time`` column.

 A window of time (During)
 -------------------------